Pireeee/pdfProxyGenerator/readme.md

-# myPdfProxyGenerator
+# Pdf Proxy Generator

+Generate Magic the Gathering PDF proxies easily with this Python-based tool.

 ## Description

-`myPdfProxyGenerator` is a project designed to generate PDF proxies.
-It's built with [insert technologies used here].

-## Installation

-To install `myPdfProxyGenerator`, follow these steps:

-1. Clone the repository: `git clone https://github.com/yourusername/myPdfProxyGenerator.git`
-2. Navigate into the project directory: `cd myPdfProxyGenerator`
-3. Install the dependencies: `npm install` or `yarn install` (depending on your package manager)
+`Pdf Proxy Generator` is a Python-based project designed to simplify the generation of Magic the Gathering PDF proxies.
+This easy-to-use tool organizes a folder of card images into a 3x3 grid, following the standard poker size (3.5" x 2.5").

 ## Usage

-To use `myPdfProxyGenerator`, follow these steps:
+To install `PdfProxyGenerator`, follow these steps:

-1. [Insert step 1 here]
-2. [Insert step 2 here]
-3. [Insert step 3 here]
+1. Clone the repository: `git clone https://github.com/Pireeee/pdfProxyGenerator.git`
+2. Navigate into the project directory: `cd pdfProxyGenerator`
+3. Launch ProxyGenerator.exe

+it will ask you to provide a folder of images, then a name and a place for your generated PDF.

 ## Contributing

-Contributions to `myPdfProxyGenerator` are always welcome.
-See the [CONTRIBUTING.md](CONTRIBUTING.md) for ways to get started.
+Contributions to `PdfProxyGenerator` are always welcome.

 ## License

-`myPdfProxyGenerator` is licensed under the [insert license here].
+`PdfProxyGenerator` is licensed under the [MIT License](LICENSE).

 ## Contact

-If you have any questions, feel free to reach out to us at [insert contact information here].
+If you have any questions or suggestions, feel free to [open an issue](https://github.com/Pireeee/pdfProxyGenerator/issues) or reach out to us at p.clement01@orange.fr.